LLM-based NLG Evaluation: Current Status and Challenges

 \subsection{Pros and Cons}

-Those shortcomings of prompting LLM for NLG evaluation can be significantly alleviated due to the customized implementation of data construction and model fine-tuning here.
-For instance, most fine-tuned models range between 7B and 13B in the scale of parameters, facilitating low-cost inference use and good reproducibility, with performance close to GPT4 in NLG evaluation.
-And specific measures can be adopted to prevent related biases found in GPT4 during different stages.
+The shortcomings of prompting LLMs for NLG evaluation can be significantly alleviated by the customized construction of training data and specifically fine-tuned LLMs.
+For instance, most models in \autoref{tab:comparison1} have less than 14B parameters, facilitating low-cost inference in practice and good reproducibility, with performance comparable to GPT4.
+And specific measures can be adopted to prevent certain biases found in GPT4 during different stages, such as randomly changing the order of training pairs for position bias.
 Furthermore, this type of approach allows for continuous iteration and improvement of the model to address potential deficiencies or emerging issues discovered in future applications.

-However, some biases associated with GPT4 may still persist, as the data construction of most methods employs GPT4 for critical evaluation annotation.
-On the other hand, the base open-source LLMs selected by existing works are primarily the series of LLaMA.
-With the rapid updates and improvements of open-source large models recently, it adheres to the intuition that employing a more powerful base LLM should lead to better evaluation performance.
-However, this means repetitive fine-tuning processes and computational expenses from scratch since directly migrating existing fine-tuned models to the new base LLM is difficult.
+However, some inherent biases associated with GPT4 may still persist, like self-biases, as the data construction of most methods employs GPT4 for critical evaluation annotation.
+On the other hand, many studies have chosen open-source foundation LLMs spanning three generations of the Llama series.
+With the recent rapid updates and improvements of open-source LLMs, it is intuitive that employing a more powerful foundation LLM should lead to better evaluation performance of the fine-tuned model.
+However, this means repetitive fine-tuning processes and computational expenses from scratch since directly migrating existing fine-tuned models to the new foundation LLM is challenging.

-Additionally, although many existing methods aspire for more flexible and comprehensive evaluation through fine-tuning, demanding excessive evaluation settings may ultimately lead to poor performance or failure in model training, as found by AUTO-J and CritiqueLLM on criteria and references, respectively.
-However, there are some disagreements here since Prometheus and JudgeLM show different results.
-Moreover, considering the different evaluation settings in existing works, it is challenging to conduct a horizontal comparison among them.
+Additionally, although many existing methods aspire to more flexible and comprehensive evaluation through fine-tuning, demanding excessive evaluation settings may ultimately lead to poor performance or failure in model training, as AUTO-J and CritiqueLLM were found to have difficulties with criteria and references, respectively.
+However, there are some disagreements here since Prometheus, JudgeLM, and CompassJudger show different results, indicating such a seemingly straightforward fine-tuning process is actually quite complex.
+Moreover, considering the different evaluation settings in existing works, conducting a horizontal comparison among them is challenging.
 These issues require further exploration in future research.